AdobeDocs/analytics-1.4-apis/docs/live-stream-api/data_requests.md

 ## Request Authentication

-Analytics Live Stream uses [OAuth2 authentication](https://marketing.adobe.com/developer/documentation/authentication-1/auth-overview-1).
-To authenticate, specify a scope of '`firehose`' when you request an [authentication code](https://marketing.adobe.com/developer/documentation/authentication-1/auth-register-app-1), and then provide the bearer token you receive when you complete the authentication flow in the HTTP Authorization header.
+Analytics Live Stream uses [OAuth2 authentication](https://github.com/Adobe-Experience-Cloud/analytics-1.4-apis/blob/master/docs/authentication/index.md).
+To authenticate, specify a scope of `firehose` when you request an [authentication code](https://github.com/Adobe-Experience-Cloud/analytics-1.4-apis/blob/master/docs/authentication/auth_register_app.md), and then provide the bearer token you receive when you complete the authentication flow in the HTTP Authorization header.

 ## Request Headers